pyrogram/pyrogram/docs/source/start/errors.rst

 Exception objects may also contain some informative values.
 For example, ``FloodWait`` holds the amount of seconds you have to wait before you can try again, some other errors contain the DC number on which the request must be repeated on.
-The value is stored in the ``x`` attribute of the exception object:
+The value is stored in the ``value`` attribute of the exception object:

 .. code-block:: python